node-red/node-red-dashboard/README.md

     gulp

-We also have have suggested *lint* and *js* styles that can be checked with:
+We also have suggested *lint* and *js* styles that can be checked with:

     gulp lint
     gulp jscs